 2. Timeshare Reservation Systems

-Timeshare companies will be required to have a member reservation system in place and to inform customers of the way to operate said system.
+Timeshare companies in Mexico will be required to have a member reservation system in place and to inform customers of the way to operate said system.
 While most developers already provide a reservation system to members.
 This change is minimal.

 If the developer is unable to accommodate reservations at their resort or in another comparable location, the developer is responsible for any out-of-pocket expenditures incurred by the timeshare member, such as accommodation and food.
 This change is important for consumers.